bajuwa/ComicCompiler/README.md

 **Default:** 0
 The "mode" that the script uses to detect where to split up pages.
 **Mode 0:** This is the simplest mode and runs in just a few seconds.
 After reaching your specified **Minimum Page Height** requirement, it will then keep adding images to the page until it adds an image the *ends in a single line of whitespace*.
 This means that if your series of images often split panels across images, you will likely generate randomly long page files.
 If that's the case, then use mode 1 instead.
-**Mode 1:** This is a more complex algorithm that takes quite a bit longer (usually around a minute per chapter depending on input) as it will search the entire image for a breakpoint instead of just the last line of the file.
-While this mode takes longer, it often produces more consistent page sizes.
+**Mode 1:** This is a more complex algorithm that could take a bit longer as it may need to search the entire image for a breakpoint instead of just the last line of the file.
+While this mode takes longer, it often produces more consistent page sizes as it can better handle long unbroken panels or images that don't neatly cut between panels.

 ### Break Point Row Check Increments
 **Shorthand:** -bi [text]